 This is great news for MMA fans, as UFC’s tight relationship with ESPN now makes it extremely easy to live stream UFC fights.
 The world’s biggest mixed martial arts fighting league has joined with ESPN to bring you all of your favorite UFC content in 2021, both online and on TV.
 Fox previously held exclusive broadcasting rights to UFC through 2018, but starting in 2019, the contract went to ESPN.
-This means that for the foreseeable future, all Ultimate Fighting Championship content — including Pay-Per-View events like UFC 257, featuring the return of Conor McGregor — will air only on this sports network.
+This means that for the foreseeable future, all Ultimate Fighting Championship content — including Pay-Per-View events like UFC 260: Miocic vs Ngannou 2, featuring two championship fights on the main card — will air only on this sports network.

 If you already have ESPN with your cable subscription, then you can enjoy all the hard-hitting MMA action right on your TV.
 For the cord-cutters out there, however, ESPN rolled out its own premium streaming service called ESPN+ in the spring of 2018.
 We’ll keep you up to date with all the latest results, scheduled fights, top fighters, and more from the UFC in 2021.

 If you already have a streaming package you like and all you want is ESPN+ by itself for streaming UFC fights and pay-per-view events online (although it also offers a mountain of other sports content beyond MMA), then you can simply sign up for it and you’re good to go.
 It’s a great value at just $6 per month or $60 per year, although ahead of pay-per-view showings, new subscribers can that offers a year’s worth of ESPN+ along with the upcoming PPV package for $90 — a nice $40 discount off the price of purchasing them separately.
 You can use ESPN+ with virtually all modern smart TVs, streaming devices (including smartphones and tablets), computer web browsers, and PlayStation and Xbox gaming consoles.